lschierer/HP_Stuff/packages/greenwood/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Rules of Magic.md

   when the scribe has both abilities.
 - Nephilim later found that Runes can be authored to _absorb_ power from the surrounding area to power connected sequences of runes.
-  - This was done by combining abilties from the Principalities, Virtues, and Powers. using abilities inherited from the Principalities, instead of being pre-charged via the Powers.
+  - This was done by combining abilities from the Principalities, Virtues, and Powers. using abilities inherited from the Principalities, instead of being pre-charged via the Powers.
   - This has a side effect of reducing the effect of any attempt to use other magic in any way not connected to that rune sequence.
-  - For a school (like Hogwarts in England), nephilim children would be safeer when practicing their magic because the effect of each spell would be lessened.
+  - For a school (like Hogwarts in England), nephilim children would be safer when practising their magic because the effect of each spell would be lessened.
   - The hospital or clinic in the school would need to be shielded from most of the runes protecting the rest of the school to ensure that injuries could still be cured using magic at full efficacy.
   - Overall, this effect would bolster the idea that schools are one of the